Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points: Numerical experiments

-The results in Fig. \ref{fig:error} illustrate that $\ell_1-$regularized approximation model is the best choice when recovering a contaminated function, which chords with the known fact \cite{lu2009sparse}.
-It also shows that regularized approximation models shall lead to stable computations.
-Both Fig. \ref{fig:recover} and \ref{fig:error} shows that regularized models are better that those without regularization ($\lambda=0$).
+Results in Fig. \ref{fig:error} illustrate that the $\ell_1-$regularized approximation model is the best choice when recovering a contaminated function, which accords with the known facts \citep{lu2009sparse}.
+Both Fig. \ref{fig:recover} and Fig. \ref{fig:error} show that regularized models are better than those without regularization ($\lambda=0$).

-Besides, Consider highly oscillatory function $f(x)=\text{Airy}(40x)$ on $[-1,1]$ with 12dB Gauss white noise added (noisy function is shown in Fig. \ref{highoscillated}.
-We use the regularized barycentric formulae \eqref{L2regubary} and \eqref{L1regubary} to conduct this experiment.
+Besides this, consider the highly oscillatory function with 12dB Gauss white noise added (noisy function is shown in Fig. \ref{highoscillated}).
+We use regularized barycentric formulae \eqref{L2regubary} and \eqref{L1regubary} to conduct this experiment.
 Let $L=N=500$ and $\{\mu_{\ell}\}_{\ell=0}^L$ be the same as above.
 Different values of $\lambda$, say $10^{-1}$, $10^{-2}$, $10^{-5}$, lead to different results, see Fig. \ref{highoscillated}.
-This experiment indicates that one could apply a simple formula to denoise function, rather than employ an iterative scheme.
+This experiment indicates that one could apply a simple formula to reduce noise, rather than employ an iterative scheme.

-These numerical examples illustrate that under some conditions, $\ell_2-$regularization also can be better than $\ell_1-$regularization.
-For example, $\lambda=10^{-1}$ suit $\ell_2-$regularization, but almost straighten the function by $\ell_1-$regularization.
-Besides, we can see that $\ell_2-$reuglarization is blessed with lower sensitivity than $\ell_1-$regularization.
+These numerical examples illustrate that for some problems, $\ell_2-$regularization also can be better than $\ell_1-$regularization.
+For example, $\lambda=10^{-1}$ suits $\ell_2-$regularization, but almost straightens the function with $\ell_1-$regularization.
+Besides this, we can see that $\ell_2-$regularization contains lower sensitivity than $\ell_1-$regularization.